Insomnia Cookies: History and operations

-In April 2021, the company opened its first store with an experimental CookieLab section, a "cookie speakeasy" that offers customizable cookies and a bar with milk and milkshake options.
+In April 2021, the company opened its first store with an experimental "CookieLab" section, a "cookie speakeasy" that offers customizable cookies and a bar with milk and milkshake options, in South Philadelphia.

 In June 2021, the company opened its 200th store in Exton, Pennsylvania.

+In April 2023, a class-action lawsuit filed against Insomnia Cookies alleged that the company stole wages and tips from at least 40 minimum-wage workers.
+One worker claimed that a general manager allegedly called her "sneaky" and a "snake" for calling out the wage theft.
+The manager allegedly "scolded her for crying after she slipped and fell in the snow" and "put plastic spiders in her delivery bag", according to the lawsuit.

 In October 2023, the company partnered with Universal Pictures and Scott Cawthon Productions to release the 'Freddy Fazbear's Cookie Pizza' in promotion of the Five Nights at Freddy's movie.

 In 2023 the company expanded to locations outside of the United States, with the first international bakeries in Manchester, England and Toronto, Canada.
 More stores were opened in 2024 in Ontario, and the company reached more than 265 locations in North America.

-In 2024, Krispy Kreme sold a majority stake in Insomnia Cookies—at a $350mm enterprise value—to Verlinvest and Mistral Equity Partners.
-Krispy Kreme sold their remaining stake in 2025 for an additional $75mm.
+In 2024, Krispy Kreme sold a majority stake in Insomnia Cookies—at a $350 million enterprise value—to Verlinvest and Mistral Equity Partners.
+Krispy Kreme sold their remaining stake in 2025 for an additional $75 million.

-The company allegedly stole wages from at least 40 workers, according to the lawsuit.
-One worker claimed that a general manager allegedly called her "sneaky" and a "snake" for calling out the wage theft.
-The manager allegedly "scolded her for crying after she slipped and fell in the snow" and "put plastic spiders in her delivery bag", according to the lawsuit.